New Pact on Migration and Asylum

-The New Pact on Migration and Asylum, also known as the EU Migration Pact or the EU Asylum and Migration Pact, is a set of new European Union rules concerning migration set to take effect in June 2026.
-It will compel member states to more evenly share the cost and efforts of hosting migrants and reform European Union asylum and border security procedures, among other provisions.
+The New Pact on Migration and Asylum, also known as the EU Migration Pact or the EU Asylum and Migration Pact, is a set of new European Union rules concerning migration that took effect on 12 June 2026.
+It compels member states to more evenly share the cost and efforts of hosting migrants and reform European Union asylum and border security procedures, among other provisions.

 Legislative process

+Timeline of the Pact, legislative process from the initial proposal in September 2020 to its final adoption in May 2024.

 The European Commission initially proposed the Pact on 23 September 2020.
 The deal was agreed to on 20 December 2023 between representatives of the elected European Parliament and the Council of the European Union, made up of EU government ministers.

 It passed the European Parliament on 10 April 2024, with narrow margins of around 30 votes on some provisions.
 The Council of the European Union approved the Pact on 14 May 2024, with Hungary and Poland voting against it.